pedrofg890/lxthon_0days/README.md

-# LXThon AITA Study Assistant
+# LXThon AITSA Study Assistant

 *An educational assistant tool leveraging YouTube videos to aid in learning and comprehension.*